aminhn/MSAMDD/README.md

 PENALTY FUNCTIONS
     MSAMDD supports linear, concave, and convex penalty functions for optimal sequence alignments through two programs: msa_aff and msa_cnv. msa_aff is intended for constant, linear, or affine gap penalty functions.
-The affine penalty function is of the form a + b*x, where x is the gap length and a and b are constants specified by the user.
+The affine penalty function is of the form a + b*x.
+Here, x is the gap length and a and b are constants specified by the user.
 In sequence alignment terminology, constant a corresponds to the opening gap penalty, and constant b corresponds to the extension gap penalty.
     Constant and linear penalty functions are a special case of the affine gap penalty.
 A constant penalty function is achieved when b=0, and a linear gap penalty function is achieved when a=0. msa_cnv is intended for convex gap penalty functions.
 The penalty functions are of the form a + b*x + c*SQRT(x) or a + b*x + c*Ln(x), where c is a constant specified by the user